 History at Awbridge Primary School

 Through our teaching of history, our main aim is to foster our pupils’ curiosity to know more about the past and help them to understand how events and people have influenced our daily lives today.
 We build these values through investigations into our understanding of the world in Early Years and continue into Key Stage 2 where we explore the local history as well as other past cultures.
-We think History builds key skills and the curiosity it inspires helps our children understand the world around them, including their own history.
-We have fantastic links into the past within our own school or the church that they regularly visit and use these relations to our advantage.
+We think History builds key investigative skills and the curiosity it inspires helps our children understand the world around them, including their own history.
+We have fantastic links into the past within our own school or the church that we regularly visit, and these relations are used to our advantage.

-History is taught in the same format in all year groups where children make their way through ‘six stages’ and learn to investigate, consider, reflect and review events from the past.
-During their time at Awbridge, the children will be exposed to artifacts to enable them to engage in developing research and analysis skills.
-Through history lessons, we aim to challenge, motivate and involve all learners.
-Teachers encourage the children to develop a growth mindset, accepting that they may not have all the answers but determinedly strive to draw their own conclusions and justify their opinions.
+Although History is often taught discreetly it also forges strong links with other curriculum learning.
+We use an enquiry based approach where children are challenged and motivated to make their way through ‘six stages’ and learn to investigate, consider, reflect and review events from the past.
+Children are given opportunities to develop their understanding of the past through the use of artefacts, historical documents, photographs, reports and other written sources.
+They are given opportunities to research using electronic media.
+Many of our educational visits outside of the classroom have a historical focus including the SeaCity Museum and Fishbourne Roman Palace.
+Our teachers encourage the children to develop a growth mindset, accepting that they may not have all the answers but determinedly strive to draw their own conclusions and justify their opinions.

 Teaching Safeguarding through History